Childhood Trauma Can Lead To Toxic Relationships As Adults

 Why is that?
-Because when we experience a particularly threatening situation, it triggers a natural reaction – one that already exists in our subconscious – and it erupts without us being aware where the reaction originated.
+Because when we experience a particularly threatening situation, it triggers a natural reaction.
+This reaction was formed in childhood and already exists in our subconscious – and it erupts without us being aware of where the reaction originated.

 Take, for example, Amy – one of my clients.
 She told me that her fiance is hardly ever available to her.

 Every time he doesn’t answer when she calls or he goes out with his buddies, she feels an overwhelming fear that he will leave her, that he doesn’t love her anymore and that he doesn’t want to spend time with her.